ExpertClick Ends Paid-Only Policy — Welcomes Freemium and Creator Members Under Strict 10-Point Qualification System

 Three-Tier Membership Options

-- Freemium: Free for qualified applicants, ranked last, limited to two formats (TEXT, HTML), with Google Ads on profiles and chat support.
+- Freemium: Free for qualified applicants, ranked last when results are shown; news-release formats limited to TEXT and HTML; Google Ads on profiles; chat support.

-- Paid: Ranked first, ad-free, with live phone support and seven formats (TEXT, HTML, PDF, screenshots, blog posts, Constant Contact newsletters, direct email submissions).
+- Paid: Ranked first; ad-free; live phone support; seven formats for news releases (TEXT, HTML, PDF, screenshots, blog posts, Constant Contact newsletters, direct email submissions — send an email where the subject is the headline and the body is the release copy).

 Broad Distribution for All Members